RESTRUCTURE - Developing and implementing innovative and evidence-based food design principles to moderate energy intake

 Obesity is a leading public health burden of the 21st century.
 An estimated 2 billion people in the world are affected by overweight or obesity, with the number expected to rise further.
 Eating more calories than the body needs can lead to weight gain over time.
 To prevent us from overeating, we start to feel full at a certain point during a meal.
 But the moment at which our bodies tell us we are full not only depends on the number of calories that have been consumed.
 Scientists think that certain food properties e.g., food texture can contribute to how satiated (how ‘full’) we feel during a meal, which in turn determines how much we eat.
 If this holds true, food producers can develop food products in such a way that the food is consumed slower, and people feel full quicker.
 This may help us to eat fewer calories throughout the day and prevent the development of overweight and obesity.
 However, the scientific evidence on how changes in texture can lead to reductions in eating rate is still rather nascent.

-Its 11-partner consortium led by Wageningen University & Research (WUR), consists of 3 research partners (WUR, HAS University, EUFIC), a program execution partner (Top Institute Food and Nutrition - TiFN), a public funding partner (Agri&Food) and co-financed by several food companies, brings together the necessary knowledge and expertise in the field of nutrition science, sensory science, communication and dissemination and management crucial to reaching the project’s goals.
-A fully independent high-level Steering Committee of international experts constituting the main governing body of the project is behind every decision taken and ensures the scientific independence of all research activities.
+Its consortium, led by Wageningen University & Research (WUR), consists of 3 research partners (WUR, HAS University, EUFIC), a program execution partner (Top Institute Food and Nutrition - TiFN), a public funding partner (Agri&Food) and co-financed by several food companies, brought together the necessary knowledge and expertise in the field of nutrition science, sensory science, communication and dissemination and management crucial to reaching the project’s goals.
+A fully independent high-level Steering Committee of international experts constituting the main governing body of the project was behind every decision taken and ensured the scientific independence of all research activities.

-EUFIC’s role, as the partner responsible for leading the dissemination and communication activities, is to support its partners in the process of translating scientific research into comprehensible and digestible communication material, while ensuring that the results of the project are communicated to relevant stakeholders (industry, scientific community, policy makers, media, and educators).
-First, EUFIC helped to develop a communication strategy, including a website explaining the science behind the project and a social media outreach plan.
-In the process, EUFIC worked closely with partners e.g., via face-to-face meetings and regular calls to build consensus on the project’s communication strategy, the brand identity and its approach to reaching and building dialogue with key stakeholders.
+EUFIC’s role, as the partner responsible for leading the dissemination and communication activities, was to support its partners in the process of translating scientific research into comprehensible and digestible communication material, while ensuring that the results of the project were communicated to relevant stakeholders (industry, scientific community, policy makers, media, and educators).
+EUFIC helped to develop a communication strategy, including a website explaining the science behind the project and a social media outreach plan, working closely with partners to build consensus on the project’s communication strategy, the brand identity and its approach to reaching and building dialogue with key stakeholders.

 The project has received funding from TKI Agri & Food in the Netherlands under grant agreement No. LWV20.221